|

 don't know about you, but I love myself

-a good ghost level.
+a good ghostly level.
 Unfortunately, Sunken

 Ship doesn't so much deliver the boos as